Rise-Vision/widget-flash/README.md

 **Actual Results**

 What actually happened. (screenshots / video captures always help)

-## Contributing
-All contributions are greatly appreciated and welcome!
-If you would first like to sound out your contribution ideas please post your thoughts to our [community](http://community.risevision.com), otherwise submit a pull request and we will do our best to incorporate it

 ### Languages
 If you would like translate the user interface for this product to another language please complete the following: